jclouds/jclouds-site/documentation/quickstart/chef.md

     .credentials(client, credential) //
     .buildView(ChefContext.class);

-// The raw api has access to all chef features, as exposed in the Chef REST api EnterpriseChefApi api = context.unwrapApi(EnterpriseChefApi.class);
+// The raw API has access to all chef features, as exposed in the Chef REST API EnterpriseChefApi api = context.unwrapApi(EnterpriseChefApi.class);
 Set<String> databags = api.listDatabags();